VincentPenelle/cairn/README.md

 Cairn is able to use two attributes that you can add on the Menhir file:

-- `short` that allows you to give a smaller or more explicit name to a terminal or non-terminal to improve readability of the trees.
+- `short` that allows you to give a smaller or more explicit name to a terminal or non-terminal to improve the readability of the trees.
 - `backtrack` that is used by the naïve error mechanism recovery.
-When an error occurs, the parser pops the stack until a element with attributes backtrack is set, and then discards the inputs token until it can shift one when it resumes parsing.
+When an error occurs, the parser pops the stack until an element with attributes backtrack is set, and then discards the inputs token until it can shift one when it resumes parsing.

 Warning: By default, Cairn only accepts grammars whose starting symbol is named "main" (because the signature of the module accepted by the functor must be fixed).
 However, it is possible to use a grammar whose starting symbol is named otherwise, in which case you need to add `Incremental.main` to your `Parser` module (which should be the function in `Incremental` you want to use as entry point).